 Only 9 holes.
 Most play across a wide open section of the park.
 They border the entrance of the park, along the city streets, across from houses.
 Baskets are all old and rusty pieces of junk.
 Tees are dirt and lopsided, uneven and rutted.
 Flow between the holes is awful, and direction is tough to find your way around.
 The layout and use of the land is horrible, lacks true disc golf design.
 I was amazingly disappointed with this course.

 Other Thoughts: The land available at Al Quaal is amazing and disc golf here could be a world class venue with a true designer's touch and utilizing the natural features and terrain.
 As it stands, the course is poorly designed, in a horrible location of the park, poor baskets, bad tees, and no good direction or signage.
-Just skip this one, go mountain biking instead.
-Call me, I have a friend in Ishpeming who has been begging me to come up and design a course at Al Quaal.
-See Winter Park in Kewaunee, WI.
+Just skip this one, and play Powder Mill or Silver Creek instead!
+The landowner also does not fully support disc golf as a recreational activity here.

 0 Helpful / 2 Not